 Pizza oven.
 Make a summer tradition with Friday night pizzas, courtesy of your new outdoor pizza oven.
 You can purchase one ready to go, or for you weekend warriors, go the DIY route.

 One of the most popular features in backyard spaces is a fully-equipped kitchen suited for entertaining and outdoor living.
 But like its interior counterpart, designing an outdoor kitchen can be a challenge.

 Your first consideration should be location.
 Pay attention to the prevailing winds, says Ken Kelly, Kitchen Designs by Ken Kelly.
-“Wind direction... (more)
+“Wind direction and... (more)